jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 * `$options` **array\|object** - Optional.
 Options for the tracks.
     * int limit Optional.
 Limit the number of tracks.
     * int offset Optional.
 Number of tracks to skip.
+    * string market Optional.
+An ISO 3166-1 alpha-2 country code, provide this if you wish to apply Track Relinking.